dentarg/auth0-blog/_posts/2017-11-28-aws-reinvent-day-1-recap.markdown

 ## Session: IAM for Enterprises: How Vanguard Strikes the Balance Between Agility, Governance, and Security

 This session was hosted by AWS Security Consultant Reef Dsouza and Senior Security Architect for [Vanguard](https://investor.vanguard.com/corporate-portal/), Rajeev Sharma.
-Reef set the stage by sharing some best practices when it comes to Identity and Access Managememnt (IAM) and how AWS can help.
+Reef set the stage by sharing some best practices when it comes to Identity and Access Management (IAM) and how AWS can help.
 Some general tips shared include:

 * **Defense in Depth** - multiple layers of security.
-* **Separation of Duties** - well defined roles and permissions.
+* **Separation of Duties** - well-defined roles and permissions.
 * **Principle of Least Privilege** - users should only have access to what they absolutely need.

 Rajeev went on to explain how Vanguard, one of the largest investment companies in the world, applied these guidelines when moving their architecture to the AWS cloud and the numerous benefits that it brought them.